DinoHimaj/JS-Image-Label-App/README.md

 If you wish to label another image, click on the "Upload Next Image" button.
 Please note that the program currently does not work in Google Chrome due to a file saving library that is not supported.
 However, it does work on Mozilla Firefox and MS Edge.

-Live Demo
+## Live Demo

-A live demo of the application can be found here: https://classy-cascaron-194ddf.netlify.app/ (currently not supported in Google Chrome)
+A live demo of the application can be found [here](https://classy-cascaron-194ddf.netlify.app/ "Image Labeling Application Demo") (currently not supported in Google Chrome).

-Future Improvements
+## Future Improvements

-Adding support for Google Chrome
+- Adding support for Google Chrome
-Improve UI/UX design
+- Improve UI/UX design
-Adding additional features such as multiple label points per image, and labeling other objects beside license plates.
+- Adding additional features such as multiple label points per image, and labeling other objects beside license plates.
 "